Is the end of the office near? A few months of working from home will not give us the answer

 Use of office

 Productivity and the effort to maintain a corporate culture are thus probably one of the main reasons why organizations may resist remote working.
 A 2019 study entitled State Of Remote Work suggests that people who work mainly from home may feel isolated and demotivated.
-This is confirmed in a survey by Sazka from March 2020, which found that up to 40% of employees miss regular contact with colleagues and 26% are disturbed by children or other family while working from home.
-It is therefore important to offer both to employees
+This is confirmed in a survey by Sazka from March 2020, which found that up to 40% of employees miss regular contact with colleagues and 26% are disturbed by children or other family members while working from home.
+It is therefore important to offer flexibility.

 Disadvantages of work from home